Manikanta-484/JavaScript/README.md

-##JavaScript
+# JavaScript

-This repository contains JavaScript implementations for various Topics.Each topic is organized into its own directory, containing the relevant Java programs and examples.
+This repository contains JavaScript implementations for various topics.
+Each topic is organized into its own directory, containing the relevant JavaScript programs and examples.